hakimel/reveal.js/README.md

 	// or "visible"
 	controlsBackArrows: 'faded',

-	// Display a presentation progress bar
+	// Display a presentation progress bar.
+	// Set to false to hide the progress bar.
+To prevent slide
+	// changes on mouse click set to 'passive'.
 	progress: true,

 	// Display the page number of the current slide